hornc/maddock/output/output.md

 The grumpy but not so invigorated and arguably modest **set designer**, Q______, leads the party and enters the inn first, striding gallantly through the sturdy door.
 There are doing smells emanating from the nook.
 The **set designer** jokes

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"I'd like some of that!".
-A patron by the rug which looks as if it were designed in a collaboration between Tracy Emin and Elizabeth Báthory  while high on ash looks dissaproving
+A patron by the rug which looks as if it were designed in a collaboration between Tracy Emin and Elizabeth Báthory  while high on ash looks disapproving

 The interior of The F____'s N_______ suggests welcoming chasteness.
 Over by the bar next to a crate labelled "Piotrków Trybunalski